chainx-org/chainx-wiki-1.0/Run-a-ChainX-node.md

 Every validator has two keys:

 - `validator_key`: key of your node account.
-- `session_key`: key for block authoring, you can update
+- `session_key`: key for block authoring, you can update it as you wish.

 To generate a `session_key` by creating a keystore interactively: